orensk/League-of-Legends-Pro-Data-Analysis/README.md

 ## Does Team Side Affect Gameplay Outcomes?
 I will be doing analysis on League of Legends Pro Game Data from 2022. <br> In League of Legends you play on either the Red side or the Blue side of the map.
-While these sides are intended to be perfectly balanced and mirrored sides, there are a few ways in which the map and camera orientation can affect gameplay.
+While these sides are intended to be perfectly balanced, there are a few ways in which the map and camera orientation can affect gameplay differently for each side.
 I intend to analyze whether or not there are visible effects on outcomes such as:
 - Winrate
 - Objective control
 - Gold accumulation